DenioPranatha/SL1/README.md

 And here's the instruction on how to run this website in you computer:
 1. Make sure that you have installed laravel and npm.
 The installation guide for laravel can be found <a href="https://laravel.com/docs/8.x/installation">here</a>.
 While the installation guide for NPM can be found <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">here</a>.
-2. Make sure that you have installed Git on your computer and have it connected to your GitHub
+2. Make sure that you have installed Git on your computer and have it connected to your GitHub. the installation guide for Git can be found <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">here</a>
 3. Find my project URL in this page by clicking Code > Copy.
 Or you could as well copy this link right away: https://github.com/DenioPranatha/SL1.git
 4. Open your command prompt, and change your directory to the folder that you want by typing cd <your-directory>
     ![tutor 1](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor1.png)